-Materials destined for burial in the demolition landfill will be dismantled as safely and efficiently as possible, stacked in a stockpile and will then be cut by flame, hydraulic shears or saw, into manageable sizes for safe transport and placement in the demolition landfill.
+Materials destined for burial in the demolition landfill will be dismantled as safely and efficiently as possible, stacked in a stockpile and will then, if required, be cut into manageable sizes for safe transport and placement in the demolition landfill.
 The demolition debris will be placed in compacted layers and then buried.
 Once compacted, waste rock will be placed on the debris to infill voids.
 Once a continuous layer of waste rock has covered the compacted debris then a final cover of a minimum of 4 m of NPAG rock will be placed over the entire landfill area.